Religion Unplugged

 The next day, we traveled to the frontlines of the fight.
 Here, barricades spanned roughly 50 miles, separating the remaining Kuki-Zo territory from their Meitei oppressors.
 The reality of the front preoccupied everyone’s minds.
 Ten thousand men were on call, ready to rush to any part of the line in the event of a major Meitei assault.
 Life couldn’t return to normal while they were consumed with defending the city.

 To my surprise, we arrived in about 20 minutes.
-It was only five miles from downtown.
+It was only 5 miles from downtown.
 It seemed that if the bunkers in this area fell, the whole city of Lamka could be overrun in a day.
 The first group of soldiers we met were stationed just behind the fighting in a makeshift barracks.
 Here, they waited day and night for orders to be called to the fight wherever support was needed.
 As I started talking with them, I realized they weren’t soldiers at all.
 They had minimal military gear and carried hunting rifles.
 They were young.
 Half of them were actually seminary students, like me, and I interviewed one of the students and asked if there was anything he wanted to say to Christians back in the United States.
 He didn’t smile.
 He barely shifted in his seat.
 He looked at me solemnly and simply said, “Tell them we are still at war.
 We want to go back to our lives, but if we leave the front, they will kill us all.”

 Photo courtesy of First Peter Ministries

 My stomach tightened.
 There were no words.
 I felt useless and lame.
 We prayed with the soldiers and made our way to the next outpost.
-We came upon a small village which sat just behind the front line.
+We came upon a small village that sat just behind the front line.
 I walked around the village uncomfortably, nervous and out of my element; the next place we were going was literally in the line of fire, in the very sights of Metei rifles.

 I prayed again.